greenm01/vb4x/docs/vb4x_specs.md

 Other Merchant Marine Ships rejoin their surviving escort fleets.
 If the fleet was destroyed or the ships were unescorted before hostilities, they are captured as spoils of war.

 Like Starbases, Orbital Shipyards are too large and complex to retreat in an expedited manner.
-They are rigged to self detonate before capture.
+They are rigged to self-detonate before capture.

 This section is null and void if Section 5.3.1 is in effect.

 ## 5\.4 Space Combat

+### 5.4.1 Rounds

 After Task Forces are aligned for battle, combat commences in a series of rounds until one side is completely destroyed or manages a retreat.